wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

 * Default password for ``xivo-polycom-5.3.0`` plugin version >= 1.4 is now **9486**.
 * Caller id management for users in confd has changed.
 Consult the :ref:`xivo-confd changelog <rest-api_changelog>`.
 * The Local Directory Xlet is replaced with the People Xlet.
 Contacts are automatically migrated to the server.
-Note that the CSV format for importing contacts has changed (see :ref:`people-xlet` for more information).
+Note that the CSV format for importing contacts has changed.

 15.13
 -----